Bit-nub/Wasm-project/README.md

     $ `python scrapeGithub.py`

-- the /src/tool/ folder is a sub repo for this project : `https://github.com/sola-st/wasm-binary-security/tree/master/tool/wasm-security-analysis`
+- the /src/tool/ folder is a sub repo from this project : `https://github.com/sola-st/wasm-binary-security/tree/master/tool/wasm-security-analysis`